 If a seat becomes available, students will be notified by email.
 Students will have 24 hours from the time this email is generated to register for the reserved seat.
 Instructions on how to add a course from the waitlist when a seat becomes available will be contained in the notification email.

-Once 24 hours has lapsed, students will automatically be dropped from the waitlist.
+Once 24 hours have elapsed, students will automatically be dropped from the waitlist.
 It is possible to re-register for the waitlist.

 Manual Waitlist Process